-The outturn for 2018-19 for the Trust shows a significant increase in reserves from £13k to £127k.
-This demonstrates that, whilst the trust was facing financial challenges, the enhanced cashflow and budget monitoring procedures ensured that income and expenditure remained within budget.
+The outturn for 2019-20 for the Trust shows a significant increase in revenue reserves from £128k to £989k.
+Whilst some £540k of this is attributable to Pheasey Park Farm Primary School joining the Trust in February 2020, the remaining £321k is a direct result of the Trust's continued commitment to achieve best value and enhance cashflow and budget monitoring procedures which ensured that income and expenditure remained within budget.
 The Board of Trustees therefore has reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future and continue to be able to meet its liabilities as they fall due.